mind-inria/hidimstat/docs/src/high_dimension.rst

 * Expensive: most learers are quadratic or cubic in the number of features.
 Moreover per-feature inference generally entails a loop over features
 * powerless: As dimensionality and correlation increase, it  becomes harder and harder to isolate the contribution of each variable, meaning that conditional inference is ill-posed.

-This is illustrated in the above example, where the Desparsified Lasso struggles to identify relevant features.
+This is illustrated in the above example, where the Desparsified Lasso (:class:`DespasrifiedLasso`.) struggles to identify relevant features.
 We need some data to start::

     n_samples = 100